-WS311 Shaping Lives: Women & Gender 3 credits

-This interdisciplinary course considers gender as both a critical field of inquiry and as a social construct that influences experiences, relationships, and outcomes of women in society.
+WS311 Shaping Lives: Women & Gender 3 credits This interdisciplinary course considers gender as both a critical field of inquiry and as a social construct that influences experiences, relationships, and outcomes of women in society.
 The course is organized around three main themes: (1) foundations for understanding women and gender; (2) the six institutions that impact and are impacted by women (e.g., work, education, politics); and (3) leadership and activism.
 Emphasis on the intersection of gender, race, ethnicity, and social class.
-Prerequisite: Junior or senior status; grade of C or better in EN112 or EN221.
+Prerequisite: Junior or senior status.

-XI: SKILLS DEVELOPMENT PROGRAM
+XI: SKILLS DEVELOPMENT

+PROGRAM